Sources for the Study of Germans in Louisiana and New Orleans at the Williams Research Center

 Online Research Resources

-The German Studies Association is the national and international association of scholars in all fields of German Studies.
+The German Studies Association is an international association of scholars in all fields of German Studies.
 Its interests span the period from early times to the present Federal Republic of Germany, Austria, and Switzerland.

 Incorporated in 1928, the Deutsches Haus was formed as a benevolent and social organization which evolved from the Deutsche Gesellschaft von New Orleans and several other groups.
 The organization is still very active in New Orleans.